ZhgChg.Li

 END:VCALENDAR

-• Who can access should be set to everyone, as Google login verification cannot be performed when adding to Calendar.
+• Set access to “Anyone” because Google login verification cannot be performed when adding the Calendar.

-Add the URL to the calendar subscription, and it’s done 🎉🎉🎉🎉 !
+Add the URL to your calendar subscription, done 🎉🎉🎉🎉 !

 Business Time

-If you and your team have automation tools or process integration needs, whether it’s Slack App development, Notion, Asana, Google Sheet, Google Form, GA data, or various integration needs, feel free to contact me for development.
+If you and your team need automation tools or process integration—whether it’s Slack App development, Notion, Asana, Google Sheet, Google Form, GA data, or other integrations—feel free to contact me for development.